Information Technology Analyst I/II

 - Troubleshoot, configure, perform repairs, and install computer hardware and software.

-- Develop and maintain effective working relationships with those contacted in the course of work.
+- Develop and maintain effective working relationships.

 - Work independently with minimal supervision.